Strong Prices Realized in Cohasco Auction

 And over 700 other items in 35 different specialties.

-Cohasco's next Mail/Phone/Fax/Internet Auction is planned for early 2000, the firm's 54th year.
+Cohasco's next Mail/Phone/Fax/Internet Auction is planned for 2020, the firm's 74th year.

 - Information on additional lots gladly furnished Tearsheet appreciated -